jemgallego/scouting/dev/README.md

 PENDING
 --
-+ change DraftClass structure.
-Create a prospect class?
-+ double check Scouting output
++ double check Scouting output.
-+ Attach Tracker to Big Board.
-+ Check for Tracker file, if one doesn't exist, initialize one (for preseason big board)
 + Add an individual Tracker for each team.
 + Team specific trackers.
 + Automatically add results to archive file.
 + look to generate results folder
-+ Add Profile Generator

 SCOUTING MANUAL
 --
 + Must have prospects.xls on [files] folder.
+Make sure ratings column is in number format.
 + Case Sensitive.
 + Must have correct team name, also case sensitive.